Gwasanaethau/SimSigGatewayInterface/README.md

 # SimSig Gateway Interface #

-The SimSig Gateway Interface is a Java programme that interfaces with a [SimSig](www.simsig.co.uk) [Gateway Interface](http://www.simsig.co.uk/dokuwiki/doku.php?id=usertrack:interface_gateway), extracting the signalling messages that are sent.
+The SimSig Gateway Interface is a Java programme that interfaces with a [SimSig](www.simsig.co.uk) [Interface Gateway](http://www.simsig.co.uk/dokuwiki/doku.php?id=usertrack:interface_gateway), extracting the signalling messages that are sent.
 These can then be used for a variety of things such as ‘live’ railway maps, and so on…

 ### Requirements ###